-Marijuana ingestion is one of the most common toxicities in dogs that I see on an emergency basis, and the post-exam conversation generally starts with the owner asking, "Do you see this often?"
+Marijuana is one of the most common ingested toxins in dogs that I see on an emergency basis.
+The post-exam conversation generally starts with the owner asking, "Do you see this often?"
 I just smile and say, "Well, this is Berkeley..."

-Pets are most frequently exposed to marijuana when they ingest “tasty” baked products, eat the remains of marijuana cigarettes, or get into somebody’s “stash.”
+Pets are most frequently exposed to marijuana when they ingest baked products (edibles), eat the remains of marijuana cigarettes (joints), or get into somebody’s “stash.”
 Dogs can also get into mischief while out on hikes, finding and eating some abandoned drug.

 Marijuana is the dried leaves and flowers from the hemp plant (Cannabis sativa) and the active chemical is tetrahydrocannabinol (THC).
 THC is absorbed quickly into the bloodstream and signs of intoxication can be seen from within minutes up to 3 hours after exposure.
 The drug is eliminated quite quickly from the body and most pets will make a full recovery within 24 hours.
 However, mild clinical signs can last for up to three to four days because the chemical is absorbed into fat.